2DMAT/odatse-STR/doc/en/source/tutorial/pamc.rst

 .. code-block::

-   $ mpiexec -np 4 py2dmat-sim-trhepd-rheed input.toml | tee log.txt
+   $ mpiexec -np 4 odatse-STR input.toml | tee log.txt

 Here, the calculation is performed using MPI parallel with 4 processes.
 If you are using OpenMPI and you request more processes than the number of available CPU cores, add the ``--oversubscribed`` option to the ``mpiexec`` command.